last updated: 3/13/2023

 - 5 points for correct

-A team score is computed by adding the scores of the highest 4 individual scores from each school.
-However, if a school sends in less than four contestants then a team score will not be computed.
+A team score is computed by adding the highest four individual scores from each school.
+However, a team score will not be calculated if a school sends in fewer than four contestants.

-A sequence of tie-breaker questions will be established to eliminate any ties that may occur.
+A sequence of tie-breaker questions will be established to eliminate any possible ties.

-Contestants will be NOT be permitted to use any calculator.
+Contestants will not be permitted to use any calculator.

-A fee of $10 will be charged for each sponsor and each contestant attending the contest.
+A fee of $10 will be charged for each Sponsor and each contestant attending the contest.
 The fee will cover the costs of the noon meal, printing expenses, and awards for the winners.
 It is recommended that contest supervisors seek payment of these fees from general school funds.
-Note: all contestants must be accompanied by an adult.
+Note: if the contestant is not of legal age, an adult must accompany the contestant.

-A sponsor form for each school MUST be completed in order for any student from that school to compete in the contest.
-The sponsor that fills out the form does not have to be the one the accompanies the students to the contest.
-PLEASE make sure only one sponsor form is completed per school per year.
+A sponsor form for each school must be completed for any student from that school to compete in the contest.
+The Sponsor who fills out the form does not have to be the one the accompanies the students to the competition.
+Please make sure only one sponsor form is completed per school year.
 A sponsor must have the authority to represent the school.
-It is also the responsibility of the sponsor to make sure each student from their respective school is not left on the Elon campus with no adult supervision.
+It is also the Sponsor’s responsibility to ensure each student from their respective school is not left on the Elon campus with no adult supervision.

-EACH STUDENT MUST complete the form below prior to coming to the contest.
-Students that do not register in advance may be denied entrance to the exam room.
+Each student must complete the form below before coming to the contest.
+(Note: Before a student may register for the contest, a sponsor must fill out the form above.) students that do not register in advance may be denied entrance to the exam room.
 This is at the discretion of the contest director.

 Schedule of Events